Save on All Home and Office Furniture for a Limited Time. Learn More >

 In fact, since 2005, Global Workplace Analytics says that the non-self-employed population who regularly work from home has grown by 140%.
-This trend in telecommuting has seen more growth than the rest of the workforce in the past ten years, and it doesn’t show any sign of slowing down.
+While the pandemic saw more than 60% of the U.S. workforce working from home, even post-pandemic, that number has remained at 35%-40%, and it doesn’t show any sign of changing.

 Here are just a few reasons that telecommuting from a home office has become the new norm.